 While employers and the State of Washington fight to deny claims or minimize injured worker payouts, Sweetser Law Office can help you determine your best course of legal action.
 Our experienced and trusted Spokane workers’ comp attorneys are here to assist you.

 Sweetser Law Office consults with qualified experts to determine the extent of your future treatment and disability.
-The Department of Labor and Industries will have their doctors’ say you are not injured, and even if you are injured, your injuries are minor, pre-existing, or non-work related.
-This is why it is so important to contact Sweetser Law Office as soon as possible.
-The Department of Labor and Industries does not look out for your best interests.
 As Spokane workers’ comp attorneys, our job is to help you obtain what you rightfully deserve.

 Workers’ compensation can be used for the following: